openthread/ot-docs/site/en/codelabs/telink-openthread-hardware/index.lab.md

 ---

-# Build a Thread Network with the B91 Development Kit and OpenThread
+# Build a Thread Network with the B91 Development Board and OpenThread

 [Codelab Feedback](https://github.com/openthread/ot-docs/issues)